- sport (v.)

 - early 15c., "pleasant pastime," shortening of disport "activity that offers amusement or relaxation; entertainment, fun" (c.1300), also "a pastime or game; flirtation; pleasure taken in such activity" (late 14c.), from Anglo-French disport, Old French desport, deport "pleasure, enjoyment, delight; solace, consolation; favor, privilege," related to desporter, deporter "to divert, amuse, please, play" (see sport (v.)).

 Original sense preserved in phrases such as in sport "in jest" (mid-15c.).
 Meaning "game involving physical exercise" first recorded 1520s.
 Sense of "stylish man" is from 1861, American English, probably because they lived by gambling and betting on races.
-Meaning "good fellow" is attested from 1881 (e.g. be a sport, 1913).
+Meaning "good fellow" is attested from 1881 (as in be a sport, 1913).
 Sport as a familiar form of address to a man is from 1935, Australian English.
 The sport of kings was originally (1660s) war-making.
 Other, lost senses of Middle English disport were "consolation, solace; a source of comfort."